Jasmin Stewart

-Jasmin Stewart (born 4 November 1998) is an Australian rules footballer who plays for Port Adelaide in the AFL Women's (AFLW).
-She previously played for the Fremantle Football Club after being drafted with their first selection, 4th overall, in the 2018 AFL Women's draft.
+Jasmin Stewart (born 4 November 1998) is an Australian rules footballer who plays for in the AFL Women's (AFLW).
+She has previously played for Fremantle and Port Adelaide.

 Stewart is a member of the Djaru people, an Aboriginal Australian group whose Country is located in the southern Kimberley region of Western Australia.
 She was born in Northam, Western Australia and has also lived in Kambalda and the Pilbara.
 She attended St Mary's Anglican Girls' School as a boarder.

-She did not play an AFLW game during her first season with Fremantle, but made her debut in the first game of the 2020 season.
+Fremantle drafted Stewart with their first selection, fourth overall, in the 2018 AFL Women's draft.
+She did not play an AFLW game during her first season with the Dockers, but made her debut in the first game of the 2020 season.
 It was announced she re-signed with the Dockers on 5 June 2021.